US military strikes another Houthi-controlled site after warning ships to avoid parts of Red Sea

 The conflict, however, has slowed as the Houthis maintain their grip on the territory they hold.
 In March, Saudi Arabia reached a Chinese-mediated deal to restart relations with Iran in hopes of ultimately withdrawing from the war.

-In Beijing, Chinese Foreign Ministry spokeswoman Mao Ning called on nations not to escalate tensions in the Red Sea.
-And Russia on Friday condemned the strikes as “illegitimate from the point of view of international law.”
+At an emergency meeting of the U.N.
+Security Council late Friday, Russian Ambassador Vassily Nebenzia accused the U.S., U.K. and allies of “blatant armed aggression” against Yemen and warned “if the escalation continues, the entire Middle East could encounter a catastrophe.”

+U.S. Ambassador Linda Thomas-Greenfield and U.K. Ambassador Barbara Woodward insisted the attacks were in self-defense.
+“So de-escalation needs to happen," Thomas-Greenfield said.
+"It needs to happen from the Houthis who are putting all of our shipping lines in jeopardy.”

-AP writer Jon Gambrell reported from Dubai, United Arab Emirates.
-AP writers Bassem Mroue in Beirut, Jill Lawless in London, Nasser Karimi in Tehran; Fatima Hussein, Ellen Knickmeyer and Chris Megerian in Washington; and Seung Min Kim in Emmaus, Pennsylvania, contributed to this report.
+Gambrell reported from Dubai, United Arab Emirates.
+Associated Press writers Ahmed Al-Haj in Sanaa, Yemen; Bassem Mroue in Beirut, Jill Lawless in London, Nasser Karimi in Tehran; Fatima Hussein, Ellen Knickmeyer and Chris Megerian in Washington; Seung Min Kim in Emmaus, Pennsylvania; and Edith M. Lederer at the United Nations contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.